gotchoices/MyCHIPs/doc/sim-docker.md

 In this docker-based version, each process is a separate container.
 So the notion of a "site" is not quite as clear.
-It is probably best to think of a site as an "instance of postgres" plus a few other processes (SPA, peer and agent) that are part of that logical site but run in their own containers.
+It is probably best to think of a site as an "instance of postgres" plus a few other processes (SPA, peer and modeler) that are part of that logical site but run in their own containers.
 This may be how some larger-scale service providers might operate anyway--with different processes running on different servers, all a part of the same site.

 In addition to sites, there are two additional containers.
-The mongo container is just as in the simnet case: a database to represent the "real world" where agents meet each other and exchange information outside the MyCHIPs network.
+The mongo container is just as in the simnet case: a database to represent the "real world" where entities meet each other and exchange information outside the MyCHIPs network.
 It is not a part of the production software but is used only as part of the simulation.

-There is also a "devel" container which contains a Fedora machine primarily used for development tasks such as updating the database schema in between runs of the simulation (say, in the case where you have made schema programming changes).
+There is also a "devel" container which contains a Fedora Linux instance primarily used for development tasks such as updating the database schema in between runs of the simulation (say, in the case where you have made schema programming changes).
 You can launch a shell on the devel container to examine the